Tetrabyte/SecureSend/Configuration.md

 # Application Encryption

-Password Pusher encrypts sensitive data in the database.
+Tbyte Secure Send encrypts sensitive data in the database.
 This requires a randomly generated encryption key for each application instance.

 To set a custom encryption key for your application, set the environment variable `PWPUSH_MASTER_KEY`: